Getting a diagnosis

 Identifying the condition

-This can be difficult – you may see several specialists before you finally find one who knows something about your child’s symptoms and condition.
+This can be difficult.
+You may see several specialists before you finally find one who knows something about your child’s symptoms and condition.

 How important is getting a diagnosis?